Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-setup-and-install-wizard.md

 2. The Power FX provider for Model Driven Application custom pagee has updated the Power Fx state with the initial state.

-3. The ```Set(conStep, 1)``` function call updates the step of the upagrde process to the Confirm pre-requisetes step.
+3. The ```Set(configStep, 1)``` function call updates the step of the upgarde process to the Confirm pre-requisetes step.
 By updating this variable the Power Apps Provider updates the Model Driven Application custom page state.

 4. Using ```Assert()``` and ```CountRows()``` functions to check that the FluentDetailsList with requirements shown in the right panel has items.
 This could be extended to filter functions to ensure specific status of teh required components.